rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ### Difference between `src` and `href` attribute

 There is a differentiation between src and href and they can't be used interchangeably.
-We use `src` for **replaced elements** (A replaced element is any element whose appearance and dimensions are defined by an external resource.) while `href` for establishing a relationship between the referencing document and an external resource.
+We use `src` for **replaced elements** (A replaced element is any element whose appearance and dimensions are defined by an external resource.) while `href` is used for establishing a relationship between the referencing document and an external resource.

 `href` (Hypertext Reference) attribute specifies the location of a Web resource thus defining a link or relationship between the current element (in case of anchor `<a>`) or current document (in case of `<link>`) and the destination anchor or resource defined by this attribute.
 When we write: